newdexterity/Open-Biomanual-Manipulation-System/README.md

 * ROS interface for joint control - WIP (Sorting through code)

 ### Foldable Shoulder
 The foldable shoulder enables re-orientation of the manipulator bases, allowing for a larger intersecting bimanual workspace.
-This also demonstrates how the modular platform can be modified for different kinematic designs through different actuator orientation.
+This demonstrates how the modular platform can be modified for different kinematic designs through different actuator orientations.
 With detachable modules and 3D-printed sandwiched plate structures, the layout of the system can be quickly reconfigured.
 For example, a raised shoulder abduction module can be used to fit different types of robotic configurations and designs.

 ### Joint Locking
 A specialized joint locking mechanism is used in both the shoulder and elbow flexion joints, mitigating motor stress during high-load manipulation tasks such as holding extended poses for long periods of time.
 The ratchet lock systems employed enable the joints to maintain their position with minimal energy expenditure, thereby reducing the overall torque exerted on the motors.